The southernmost part of Eurasia. Mainland Eurasia brief description for children

 Geological structure of Eurasia

 The geological structure of Eurasia is qualitatively different from the structures of other continents.
 Eurasia is composed of several platforms and plates.
 The continent was formed in the Mesozoic and Cenozoic eras and is the youngest in geologically.
-This distinguishes it from other continents, which are the heights of ancient platforms formed billions of years ago.
+This distinguishes it from other continents, which are hills of ancient platforms formed billions of years ago.

 Story

-Physical characteristics of the mainland
+Physical characteristics of the continent

 Relief of Eurasia